 We are not traders or resellers.
 We do not breed kittens or cats.
 Our animals are all strays, orphans, ferals, homeless, or in situations that are unsustainable (divorce, death, job loss, major life changes).
 We put our time, love, vet care, and resources into every kitten.
 All so we can adopt them out to the best homes possible.

 The animals are almost always from Ramona and the Backcountry, although we have taken in quite a few orphans over the years from all over San Diego and even Riverside counties (many just happened to be found by Ramona residents).
+We've even taken in kittens from Moreno Valley and Arizona--all thanks to Ramona ties.

 Our town is full of individuals who have adopted and rescued the pets they love and live with, and many here have soft spots for unwanted pets.
 By adopting our rescued animals locally, or to nearby areas where the owners have strong local ties to residents of our town, the pets and the people they live with become part of the fabric of our community.
 It is not unusual for us to still hear tales of our rescues and see them years later; at the vet's office, while grocery shopping, or grabbing dinner around town.
 People often bond through the kittens they've adopted or by knowing the stray they found ended up in a good home.
 It's part of what makes living here in Ramona so special!